tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 ### 14. Instructor Do: Recap (10 min)

-Take a moment to congratulate the students on wrapping up a really fun and intense week of natural language processing.
-Remind them that NLP and, in particular, sentiment analysis have a lot of interesting applications in FinTech, such as market prediction or product benchmarking.
+Take a moment to congratulate students on wrapping up a really fun and intense week of natural language processing.
+Remind them that NLP, and sentiment analysis in particular, have many interesting applications in FinTech, such as market prediction and product benchmarking.

-Recap by asking students to summarize with one word or a three-word phrase what they learned today.
-Ask for volunteers, and then eventually go round-robin if necessary.
+Recap by challenging students to summarize in a three-word phrase or less, what they learned today.
+Ask for volunteers, and then go round-robin if necessary.

 **Answer:** Finance has emotions